 Most grocery stores will exchange a $100 bill at the customer service desk, if they have the cash available.
 A store manager may direct you to a specific cashier lane, if necessary.
 Sometimes, you can get change for a large bill after making a purchase at checkout or even self-checkout.
 Keep in mind that the register may not have enough change to break a $100 bill and you may have to wait for a store manager to assist you.
 In this case, it would be easier to start at the customer service desk.

-You can use a $100 bill to make a purchase at a Walmart store and receive change from a cashier or self-checkout machine, a customer service representative said.
-However, Walmart stores will not exchange large bills, like $100 bills, at the customer service desk, the representative said.
+You can use a $100 bill to make a purchase at a Walmart store and receive change from a cashier or self-checkout machine, corporate customer service told us.
+However, Walmart stores will not exchange large bills, like $100 bills, at the customer service desk.

-You can ask to exchange a $100 bill for smaller bills at Target, a customer service representative said.
+You can ask to exchange a $100 bill for smaller bills at Target, according to corporate customer service.
 Bring the large bill to the customer service desk and simply request smaller bills.
 You can also use a $100 bill to make a purchase and get change back.
 Most Target self-checkout machines accept $100 bills, the representative said.
 To confirm, contact your nearest Target.

 5. Restaurants and Bars